-Max McNab would then make the transition from player to coach in 1961 where he would become General Manager and Coach of the San Francisco Seals of the Western Hockey League.
-Following that stint, McNab would then hold Coaching positions with the Vancouver Canucks and San Diego Gulls of the Western Hockey League.
-After his coaching career, McNab would serve as the President of the Central Hockey League.
-This would be the catalyst that would launch him to the position of General Manger for the Washington Capitals from 1975 to 1982.
-In 1982, McNab would serve as General Manager for Team Canada at the World Championships that year.
-The following season, McNab, went to the New Jersey Devils organization and would hold his position from 1983 to 1986.
-McNab would remain with the New Jersey Devils as the Executive Vice President of the club from 1987 through to 1994.
+Max McNab would retire from playing in 1961 and would make the transition from player to team staffer, being named the General Manager and Coach of the San Francisco Seals of the Western Hockey League.
+McNab would go on to hold Coaching and General manager positions with the Vancouver Canucks and San Diego Gulls of the Western Hockey League from 1961 to 1974.
+Succeeding his coaching career, McNab would go on to serve as the President of the Central Hockey League during the 1974-74 season.
+This would be the catalyst that would launch him to the position of National Hockey League General Manger for the Washington Capitals from 1975 to 1982.
+In 1982, he would serve as General Manager for Team Canada at the World Championships.
+The following season, McNab would be chosen as General Manager of the National Hockey League’s New Jersey Devils organization from 1983 to 1986.
+McNab would remain with the Devils as the Executive Vice President of the club from 1987 through to 1994.

 Max McNab would be awarded the Lester Patrick Trophy in 1998 and was inducted into the Omaha Hockey Hall of Fame in 2003.